gogs/gogs/README.md

 ## Todo

-### v0.2.*
+### v0.3.*

+- Command `install` and `remove` give number to let user choose operate one package.
+- Command `search` add flags `-n` and `-o` for number of list items and offset.
+- Add gpm working principle design.
+- Complete documentation.

 ### Future

 - Command `check` add feature to update or generate gopack.json.
 - Command `install` generates dependencies configuration file.
 - Command `build` use dependencies configuration file to build with specific versions of dependencies, if VCS tools are available, simply use `checkout`.
-- Command `install` and `remove` give number to let user choose operate one package.
-- Command `search` add flags `-n` and `-o` for number of list items and offset.
+- Command `remove` add flag `-d` for removing dependencies at the same time.
+- Command `remove` add feature check for dependencies, make sure other packages don't import this one, and give choose for users.
+- Command `install` save tarball add support for packages in code.google.com, bitbucket.org, launchpad.net, git.oschina.net, gitcafe.com, *.codeplex.com.
 - Command `update` is for checking updates.
 - Command `sync` is for sync packages in two computers, support client and server mode through ssh.
 - Command `init` is for auto-configuring Go develop environment.
 - Command `install` and `remove` and `update` backup data(up to 50 records) before executing.
 - Command `rollback` is for rolling back to certain operation.
 - Add feature "struct generator".
-- Command `remove` add flag `-d` for removing dependencies at the same time.
-- Command `remove` add feature check for dependencies, make sure other packages don't import this one, and give choose for users.
-- Command `install` add flag `-all` for re-installing everything in GOPATH, usually use this after upgrading Go version.
+- Command `install` add flag `-all` for re-installing everything in GOPATH, usually use this after upgraded Go version.
-- Command `clean` is for cleaning empty directories.
+- Command `clean` is for cleaning empty directories and backup.
 - Command `daemon` is for auto-compile web applications when debug it locally.
 - Collect download and installation results and report to users in the end.
 - Add user system to create, edit, upload, and download bundles or snapshots through gpm client program.